-30 JuneSeptember 2023 (unaudited) Financial targets and capital objectives 2025 Financial targets Post-tax Return on Average Tangible Equity 6.8 % 7.0 % Above 10.0 % Compound annual growth rate of revenues 7.5 % 6.9 % 3.5 to 4.5 % Cost/income ratio 73.3 % 73.0 % Less than 62.5 % Capital objectives Common Equity Tier 1 capital ratio 13.8 % 13.9 % ~13.0 % Total payout ratio4 12.1 % 50 %
+31 March30 June 2023 (unaudited) Financial targets and capital objectives 2025 Financial targets Post-tax Return on Average Tangible Equity 8.3 % 6.8 % Above 10.0 % Compound annual growth rate of revenues 6.7 % 7.5 % 3.5 to 4.5 % Cost/income ratio 71.0 % 73.3 % Less than 62.5 % Capital objectives Common Equity Tier 1 capital ratio 13.6 % 13.8 % ~13.0 % Total payout ratio 36 % 12.1 % 50 %

-\ Extracted from the InterimEarnings Report as of 30 JuneSeptember 2023.
+\ Extracted from the EarningsInterim Report as of 31 March30 June 2023.

-- Based on Net Income attributable to Deutsche Bank shareholders. - Based on net revenues; twelve months period compared to full year 2021. - Total noninterest expenses as a percentage of net interest income before provision for credit losses, plus noninterest income. - 4 2023 distributions in form of common share dividend paid in relation to 2022 net income attributable to shareholders.
+- Based on Net Income attributable to Deutsche Bank shareholders. - Based on net revenues; twelve months period compared to full year 2021. - Total noninterest expenses as a percentage of net interest income before provision for credit losses, plus noninterest income. - 4 20222023 distributions in the form of common share dividend paid and share buybacks for cancellation executed in 2022 in relation to 20212022 net income attributable to shareholders.

 Deutsche Bank reaffirms its financial targets to be achieved by 2025 of a post-tax return on average tangible equity of above 10 %, well positioned to drive returns above cost of equity based on sustained operating leverage over the period, a compound annual revenue growth in revenues of between 3.5 % and 4.5 % for 2021 to 2025 and a cost/income ratio of below 62.5 %.
-Deutsche Bank also confirms its capital objectives of a CET 1 capital ratio of around 13 % and a payout ratio of 50 % from 2025 onwards.
+Deutsche Bank also confirms its capital objectives of a CET 1 capital ratio of around 13 % and a payout ratio of 50% from 2025 onwards.

 Deutsche Bank expects Group revenues to be slightly higher in 2023 compared to the prior year.
 Deutsche Bank expects revenues to be in the range of € 28 billion to € 29 billion at Group level reflecting the positive impact of interest rates, particularly in the Corporate Bank and Private Bank, and stable contributions from the Investment Bank's Financing business which more than offset normalizing conditions in Deutsche Bank's more market-sensitive businesses.
-Deutsche Bank expects the growth momentum experienced in the first half of 2023 nine months to continue for the remainder of the year 2023 with revenues above the mid-point of at around € 29 billion in line with Deutsche Bank's guidance range of € 28 billion to € 29 billion.
-This is driven by strong net interest income momentum in Corporate Bank and Private Bank as well as the beginning of recovery in the Investment Bank's Origination & Advisory business.
+Deutsche Bank expects the growth momentum experienced in the first half of 2023 to continue for the remainder of the year with revenues above the mid-point of Deutsche Bank's guidance range of € 28 billion to € 29 billion.